-• SHA metric #1: Total vacancy time As mentioned several times in this Report, SHA is undertaking a significant rehabilitation project at Jefferson Terrace and half the units were taken offline in 2022 to allow for the renovation.
-The inability to achieve the benchmark was based on this factor.
-The benchmark will likely not be met in 2023.
+- SHA metric #1: Total vacancy time As mentioned several times in this Report, SHA is undertaking a significant rehabilitation project at Jefferson Terrace and half the units were taken offline in 2023 to allow for the renovation.
+The inability to achieve the benchmark was based on this factor. - Housing choice #6: Increase in homeownership opportunities The market for housing in Seattle is extremely expensive, even with a slight downturn in the market in 2023.
+As a result, homeownership is out of reach for many people in Seattle, particularly those with low incomes, and even for those who graduate from subsidy.